yannickbijl/StrokeClassification/README.md

 The stroke status will be used to evaluate the classification performance.

 ## Results
+Summary of the stroke data shows a large imbalance between the stoke classes with 4861 non-stroke patients and 249 stroke patients.
+Similar imbalances can be seen for the hypertension and heart attack attributes.

 Correlations of numeric attributes shown no well-established links between each other.
 Indicating that all (in combination) could have potential to predict stroke.